Rub21/analycha/README.md

 ### Result

-for now it will create a json file with nodes exjample `34439303.json`
+for now it will create a json file with nodes exjample `34439303.json` and give a number of nodes were updated at same distance